prometheus/proposals/proposals/0074-new-labels-values-api.md

 A value of 0 indicates that the server can determine the batch size, which may be variable.

-***next_token***

-Note that pagination is desirable but not essential to this proposal.

-Note that this parameter can only be used with the `limit` parameter.
-The request should fail if the `next_token` parameter is set with any other parameter.

 ***start/end***

 It is proposed that these could have default values which align to a reasonable look-back period.

 Ideally this would fall within the WAL.
-A default look-back of 1 hour is proposed.
+A default look-back of 1 hour is proposed if no start/end is specified.

+In the scenario of start being set but no end, end should default to now (plus a small sane addition to compensate for clock drift and execution delay).

+In the scenario of end being set but no start, the start should default to the 1 hour range (as above).

 ***include_***